segment-boneyard/component-jade/README.md

 # component-jade

-  Transpile Jade files for your component builds.
+  A plugin to transpile Jade files for the component builder.

 ## Install